micmejia/bible-dump/AMPC/Ezekiel/Ezek 40.md

-And [^b]the open part of the porch _or_ vestibule of the gateway on the outside was twenty cubits, the chambers _or_ guardrooms of the gate being round about.
+And the open part of the porch _or_ vestibule of the gateway on the outside was twenty cubits, the chambers _or_ guardrooms of the gate being round about.